L-aspartate oxidase

-The 3 substrates of this enzyme are L-aspartate, H_{2}O, and O_{2}, whereas its 3 products are oxaloacetate, NH_{3}, and H_{2}O_{2}.
+The two substrates of this enzyme are L-aspartic acid and oxygen.
+Its products are iminosuccinic acid and hydrogen peroxide.
+In Escherichia coli another enzyme, quinolinate synthase, takes the product with dihydroxyacetone phosphate to form quinolinic acid but simple hydrolysis gives oxaloacetic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-aspartate:oxygen oxidoreductase (deaminating).
-This enzyme participates in alanine and aspartate metabolism and nicotinate and nicotinamide metabolism.
-It employs one cofactor, FAD.
+This enzyme is part of the pathway for alanine metabolism and nicotinamide adenine dinucleotide biosynthesis.
+It employs one cofactor, flavin adenine dinucleotide.